Vishwanath1999/cs6901_assignment1/README.md

 - Keras

 ## Data
 The network has been trainied with a wide range of hyperparameters listed below on fashion MNIST data.
 The Keras package has been used to import the data.
 Other than that keras serves no purpose here.
+The images are of type 8 bit integers (uint8) between 0 and 255.
+They are normalize between 0 and 1 and converted to float data type.

 ```
 from keras.datasets fashion_mnist,mnist